Skip to main content

 Oil Down

-Grenada's national dish, a hearty one-pot stew representing the island's history and cultural fusion.
-It's named for the coconut milk that simmers down and releases its oil during cooking.
-Combines breadfruit, salted meat, callaloo leaves, dumplings, and vegetables all boiled in coconut milk with turmeric until the liquid is absorbed.
-The most essential ingredients are coconut milk, turmeric, breadfruit, and callaloo.
+Grenada's national dish, a one-pot stew that carries a lot of the island's history.
+The name comes from the coconut milk, which simmers down and releases its oil as it cooks.
+Breadfruit, salted meat, callaloo leaves, dumplings, and vegetables all boil together in coconut milk with turmeric until the liquid cooks off.
+Coconut milk, turmeric, breadfruit, and callaloo are the ingredients that matter most.

 Callaloo Soup